Martin-Rudolph/cuDebye/README.md

 ## Input File

 As input file for the calculation a so called *.deb-file is necessary.
-If you check the provided test file **GammaAl2O3_10nm.deb** you will recognize
+If you check the provided example **GammaAl2O3_10nm.deb** you will recognize